Mohmmed93/tigerhall/README.md

 Now, you have a fully working authentication system with Next.js: Sign up, Sign in, Sign out, Forgot password, Reset password, Update profile, Update password, Update email, Delete account, and more.

-### Set up remote database

-The project uses DrizzleORM, a type-safe ORM compatible with PostgreSQL, SQLite, and MySQL databases.
-By default, the project is set up to work seamlessly with PostgreSQL and you can easily choose any PostgreSQL database provider.

 ### Translation (i18n) setup

 For translation, the project uses `next-intl` combined with [Crowdin](https://l.crowdin.com/next-js).
 As a developer, you only need to take care of the English (or another default language) version.
 Other languages are automatically generated and handled by Crowdin.
 You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.